All Products

 ds=$[yyyymmddhh24miss]

-Checks the partition for the current data timestamp, accurate to the current scheduled time (second level).
+Checks the partition for the current data timestamp, accurate to the second of the current scheduling time.

 20240524103000